Henequen

 Perennial

 Henequen is Yucatán's fiber agave — huge rosettes, sword leaves with terminal spines, and historical henequen rope industry sweat.
 Related to sisal but its own species and industrial story.
-Flowers once then declines like agave drama demands. subtropical and tropical Americas: dry berm plant, not swamp roommate. ☀️💧 Sun and Water Requirements: - Full sun; shade makes floppy leaves unworthy of rope fantasies. - Sharp drainage essential; summer wet on cold soil invites rot. - Drought-tolerant once established; irrigation is for establishment and drought emergencies only. ✂️ Methods to Propagate: - Bulbils and basal pups: detach, dry cuts, plant in gritty mix. - Seeds rare in cultivation — pups are the practical currency.
+Flowers once then declines like agave drama demands. subtropical and tropical Americas: dry berm plant, not swamp roommate.
+Full sun; shade makes floppy leaves unworthy of rope fantasies.
+Sharp drainage essential; summer wet on cold soil invites rot.
+Drought-tolerant once established; irrigation is for establishment and drought emergencies only.
+Bulbils and basal pups: detach, dry cuts, plant in gritty mix.
+Seeds rare in cultivation — pups are the practical currency.
+Piña harvest is a years-long commitment -- mark planting dates and size targets before you commit tools.
+Cut leaves close to the core with sharp pikes; sap irritates skin for many people -- gloves and eye sense.
+After harvest, dry or cook processing lines matter as much as field timing; sweet agave work is not a midnight whim.

 Good Neighbors